 GoDaddy's strength is they’re really set up to help non–technical people handle their various needs.
 They’re not the very best value, but their excellent service makes up for it.

 Probably the most popular broadcast e-mail tool out there.
 If you're doing an e–mail newsletter or any other e–mail marketing, you won’t go wrong here.

 Want to sell something or collect donations, but bit have a full–blown shopping cart?
 PayPal will give you a buy–now button or even a basic cart tool for free.
 The fees aren’t exactly competitive ($0.30 per transaction plus 3%), but unless you expect to be rakin’ it in, that’s nothing.

 Stock photos and illustrations.
 Stock.XCHNG is free, but you get what you pay for.

-More expensive hosting for when you expect to have lots of simultaneous site users and/or when page load speed is a priority.
-A great fit for traditional WordPress sites (like this one).
-Not appropriate for sites with complex functionality.
+More expensive hosting for when you expect to have lots of simultaneous website users and/or when page load speed is a priority.
+A great fit for traditional WordPress websites (like this one).
+Not appropriate for websites with complex functionality.
 Ask us if you're not sure.